 Box Huckleberry is an evergreen

 The Box Huckleberry plant is a shrub that is native to North America.
 This shrub has green leaves that resemble the boxwood.
-During the summer months the shrub grows blue berries that are editable.
-By the end of the summer the berries are ready to be picked.
+During the summer months, the bush grows blueberries that are editable.
+By the end of the summer, the berries are ready to be picked.
 Species of this plant have been traced back to being in existence 1,300 years ago.
 The leaves are long and oval shaped.
 In the winter the leaves turn red.
-Before the shrub produces fruit it has a white power with a tint of pink in it.
+Before the shrub produces fruit, it has a white power with a tint of pink in it.
 The berries are eaten by many different animals and are safe for humans.
-They can be used in different types of pies.
-People also grow this shrub in their yard to see the beauty of the blue berries.
+They can be used in various types of pies.
+People also grow this shrub in their yard to see the beauty of the blueberries.